gtalarico/pyairtable/docs/source/getting-started.rst

   [{'id': 'rec123asa23', 'fields': {'Last Name': 'Alfred', 'Age': 84}, ...}, ...]
   [{'id': 'rec123asa23', 'fields': {'Last Name': 'Jameson', 'Age': 42}, ...}, ...]

-:meth:`~pyairtable.api.Table.all`
+:meth:`~pyairtable.Table.all`

 This method returns a single list with all records in a table.
-Note that under the hood it uses :meth:`~pyairtable.api.Table.iterate` to fetch records so it might make multiple requests.
+Note that under the hood it uses :meth:`~pyairtable.Table.iterate` to fetch records so it might make multiple requests.

 .. code-block:: python